Living the island life: A deep dive into the Sentosa property market

 The properties that stand out are the ones with broad appeal: thoughtful design, elegant finishes and views that make you pause.
 Buyers connect with homes that feel right—not overly tailored to a single owner’s taste, but crafted with quality and intention.
 Those are the homes that tend to find their next owner fairly quickly, even in a cautious market.

-Ang: My personal favourites include breathtaking oceanfront bungalows and penthouses with panoramic views of the Singapore skyline, including Marina Bay Sands.
-To me, this is the closest you can get to the coveted French Riviera waterfront lifestyle in Singapore—a rare combination of luxury, tranquillity and stunning scenery.
+To me, this is the closest one can get to a French Riviera-style waterfront lifestyle in Singapore—a rare blend of luxury, tranquillity, and stunning scenery.

 Read next: